Welcome to my Homepage

 Machine Learning and Simulation:

-Molecular modelling techniques can be effective in researching biological systems at the atomic or molecular level.
-These technologies allow us to explore the chemical interactions that occur between protein atoms, resulting in secondary and tertiary structures.
+Molecular modelling techniques can effectively research biological systems at the atomic or molecular level.
+These technologies allow us to explore the chemical interactions between protein atoms, resulting in secondary and tertiary structures.
 Classic molecular dynamics (MD) simulations, which generate thousands of trajectory frames in a given amount of time, are useful for sampling structural conformations and are required for protein conformational changes.
 Docking simulations, a low-time approach, can calculate the energy values released during protein-protein or ligand-protein binds.
 There are several approaches for calculating the free energy of biological systems, including Poisson-Boltzmann or generalised Born and surface area continuum solvation (MM/PBSA and MM/GBSA).
 Monte Carlo (MC) techniques are time-independent simulations that sample various protein conformers using random processes.
-Our goal is to compute statistical thermodynamic terms while simulating atom dynamics using various simulation techniques or umbrella sampling.
+We aim to compute statistical thermodynamic terms while simulating atom dynamics using various simulation techniques or umbrella sampling.
 The umbrella sampling approach is highly suggested for investigating the structural changes of a system that result in signal transmission.
 Other statistical approaches used to analyse the dynamics and fluctuations of atoms include normal mode analysis (NMA) and principle component analysis (PCA).

 Computer-Aided Drug Design (CADD):